wright-group/WrightTools/docs/quickstart.rst

 Manipulating Your Data -- A 1D Plot Example
 ----------------------
 Now that you have learned how to manipulate data provided within WrightTools itself, it is time to investigate manipulation of personal, experimental data.
+Above, data was already put in WrightTools and was in the .wt5 file format, which permitted use of 'wt.open()'.
+Here, this will no longer be the case, and other avenues must be explored for performing analysis in WrightTools.
+Below we will investigate plotting an infrared spectrum from a typical laboratory instrument (Bruker Tensor 27).

 First thing, you need to obtain some experimental data.
 We provide an example infrared spectrum for you to manipulate `here <https://raw.githubusercontent.com/wright-group/WrightTools/master/WrightTools/datasets/Tensor27/CuPCtS_powder_ATR.dpt>`_.
 Once you access this page, right click and save this file to your computer in an easily findable directory.